 - Fluency in written and spoken English.
 In particular, an ability to explain analytic ideas clearly.

-- Understanding and experience with analysis and visualization of quantitative information.
+- Understanding and experience with analysis and visualization of quantitative or spatial information, including working with GIS.

 - Experience in cartography, evidenced in at least one mapping sample that is clear, accurate, and visually appealing.

-- Availability to start training in our Portland office the week of July 15, and full-time work in our Arlington office soon after, at least 32 hours per week.
+- Availability to start work by September 3, at least 32 hours per week.

 - Legal ability to work in the US